CoreyCBurton/Comptia-sec-601/1.0/Type of attack 1.2.md

 - **Example** - user clicks on a malicious website link.
 Website exploits a Flash/Java/Windows vulnerability.
 Launches PowerShell and downloads payload.
 Runs PowerShell scripts and executes in memory.
 Adds an auto start to registry.

 # Command and Control
-* A computer controlled by an attacker which is used to send commands to systems compromised by malware and receive stolen data from a target network

-* Cybercriminals use them as a headquarters for compromised machines in a botnet
+- In a botnet, there is a command and control center that tells the bots what to do.
+  - It is the headquartes for the bots.
+They report to this center.

-> A computer gets compromised and becomes the control center.
+- **Example** - A computer gets compromised and becomes the control center.
 That computer then starts recruiting bots.

 # Bots
-*	When your system is infected, it becomes a bot.
+- The bots are recruited by some sort of malware.

-*	Bots are usually installed by a trojan horse.
+  - Bots are usually installed by a trojan horse.

-*	The bots work together and waits for commands from the command-and-control center
+- The bots work together and waits for commands from the **command-and-control center**.

-*	The groups work together in a bot net and can cause DDoS attacks, relay spam, and other type of computing task
+- The groups work together in a bot net and can cause DDoS attacks, relay spam, and other type of computing task

-*	Botnets are for sale
+  - Botnets are for sale

-> The website https://map.lookingglasscyber.com/ shows what botnets are active and possible attacks.
+- **Example** - This [website](https://map.lookingglasscyber.com/) shows what botnets are active and possible attacks.

 # Logic Bomb
-•	Waits for a predefined even
+- A malicious program or script that is set o run under particular circumstances or in resposne to a defined event

-•	Often left by someone with a grudge with a company
+  -	The logic bomb can be left by someone that had relations with the company or a grudge.

-•	The logic bomb can follow time or date or is a user event
+- The logic bomb can follow time or date or is a user event

-•	Logic bombs are hard to trace, there is no digital signature
+  - Logic bombs are hard to trace, there is no digital signature

-> In 2013 in South Korea, an email sent to employees had a trojan horse virus attached to it.
+- **Example** - In 2013 in South Korea, an email sent to employees had a trojan horse virus attached to it.
 A day later, the logic bomb went off.
-Storage and master boot records were deleted off devices showing error “Please install operating system”
+Storage and master boot records were deleted off devices showing error “Please install operating system”.

 # Spyware
-•	Malware that spies on you, advertising, identity theft, affiliate fraud
+- Software that records information about a PC and its users.
+  - Often installed without the users consent

-•	Often is a trojan horse
+  - Often a trojan horse

-•	Some spyware has keyloggers
+  - Some spyware has keyloggers

-> info stealers is a type of malware to scan infected computers and steal personal information.
+- **Example** A **keylogger** is spyware that actively attempts to steal confidential information by recording keystrokes.
+- **Example 2** **Adware** is a **PUP** that configures broser reconfigurations such as tracking cookies.
+Cane be installed as a program or as a browser extension.

 # Roolkit
-•	Originally a Unix technique
+- In windows, malware can only be manually installed with local administrator privileges.
+ - They have to accept the UAC prompt.
+ - Viruses like a Trojan cant hide very well but can use common names to look like it is a normal program running.

+- Malware running with admin priveleges is called a **Roolkit**.
+ - The term comes from Unix/Linux where any process running as root has inrestricted access to everything.

-•	Modifies core system files in the kernel of a system
+-	Modifies core system files in the kernel of a system

-•	Become invisible to traditional malware detection
+  -	Becomes invisible to traditional malware detection

-> Zues/zbot malware was famous for cleaning out bank accounts.
+- **Example** - Zues/zbot malware was famous for cleaning out bank accounts.
 The Zbot combines with Necurs Rootkit which makes it impossible to delete zbot.
+- ** Example 2** - US intelligence agencies have deveoped [DarmMatter and QuarkMatter](https://www.pcworld.com/article/3179348/after-cia-leak-intel-security-releases-detection-tool-for-efi-rootkits.html) EFI rootkits.

 # Spraying Attack
-•	Try to log in with an incorrect password till they get locked out
+- The cyber criminal trys to log in with an incorrect password till they get locked out

-•	The attacker uses common passwords
+  - The attacker uses common passwords

-•	If the common passwords do not work, they will move on to the next account after it is locked
+- If the common passwords do not work, they will move on to the next account after it is locked

+- **Example** - An attacker tries 3 common passwords on an account and gets locked out.
+The attacker then moves on to the next computer.

 # Dictionary
-•	Uses a dictionary to find common words
+- A password attack that compares encrypted passwords against a predetermined list of possible password values.

-•	Common passwords that are made by humans
+  - The common passwords are made by humans.

-•	There are dictionaries online that are common passwords for someone who works at a specific company.
+- There are dictionaries online that are common passwords for someone who works at a specific company.
 The attacker will then use that to target someone from the company they are looking at.

-•	The dictionary password attacks can substitute letters such as “p&ssw0rd”
+  - The dictionary password attacks can substitute letters such as “p&ssw0rd”

-•	Takes time
+  - Takes time, it is not effiencent.

-> Discovers common passwords and their hash attached to it such as ninja, dragon, football, letmein.
+- **Example** - Discovers common passwords and their hash attached to it such as ninja, dragon, football, letmein.

 # Brute force
+- A type of password attack where an attacker uses an application to try every possible alphanumeric combination to crack encrypted passwords.
-•	Tries every password combination until the hash is matched
+  - Tries every password combination until the hash is matched

-•	A strong hashing algorithm slows things down
+  -	A strong hashing algorithm slows things down

-> The attacker obtains a file and the hashes with the passwords.
+- **Example** - The attacker obtains a file and the hashes with the passwords.
 They will then use brute force against the hash with multiple letter combinations

-> **Online**
+- **Online**
-•	Very slow
+  	- Very slow

-•	Most accounts will be locked out
+    -	Most accounts will be locked out

-> **Offline**
+- **Offline**
-•	Obtains a list of users and hashes
+    - Obtains a list of users and hashes

-•	Calculates a password hash and compares it to a stored hash
+    - Calculates a password hash and compares it to a stored hash

-•	Requires a lot of resources
+    - Requires a lot of resources

 # Rainbow tables
-•	An optimized, prebuilt set of hashes.
+- Tool for speeding up attacks against passwords by precomputing possible hashes.

-•	Doesn’t contain every hash
+  - Doesn’t contain every hash

-•	Contains pre-calculated hashes
+  - Contains pre-calculated hashes

-•	Speeds processes

-•	You will have to have different rainbow tables for different hashing methods.
+- You will have to have different rainbow tables for different hashing methods.
 Windows is different from MySQL.
+  - Refines the dictionary approach.

 # Malicious universal serial bus (USB) cable
-•	Looks like a normal USB cable
+- Looks like a normal USB cable

-•	Operating system identifies it as a HID or a human interface Device, A keyboard doesn’t need extra rights or permissions.
+  - Operating system identifies it as a HID or a human interface Device, A keyboard doesn’t need extra rights or permissions.

-•	Plug in usb cables that only you trust.
+  - Plug in usb cables that only you trust.

 # Malicious flash drive
-•	A free usb flash drive can a virus on it.
-It is a bad idea to plug on a flash drive when you do not know what is on it
+- A free usb flash drive can a virus on it.
+It is a bad idea to plug on a flash drive when you do not know what is on it.

-•	Older operating system would automatically run files
+  - An older operating system would automatically run files

-•	Additional electronics inside an infected flash drive can make the computer automatically run a program.
+-	Additional electronics inside an infected flash drive can make the computer automatically run a program.

-> Attackers can load malware in documents.
+- **Example**- Attackers can load malware in documents.
 Can be configured as a boot device.
 Acts as an ethernet adapter

 # Skimming
+- Duplicating a smart xard by reading the confidential data stolen
-•	Stealing credit card information, usually during a normal transaction
+  - Stealing credit card information, usually during a normal transaction

-•	Copies data from a magnetic strip, card number, expiration date, and card holder’s name
+  - Copies data from a magnetic strip, card number, expiration date, and card holder’s name

-> ATM skimming that includes a small camera to watch for pins or puts a fake card reader that looks like it is a part of the device when it is actually there just to steal information.
+- **Example** -ATM skimming that includes a small camera to watch for pins or puts a fake card reader that looks like it is a part of the device when it is actually there just to steal information.

-# Card cloning
+# Card Cloning
+- Duplicates a smart card by physically cloning the crd
-•	Usually gets the credit card details from a skimmer
+  - Usually gets the credit card details from a skimmer

-•	Creates a duplicate of a card that only has a strip, the chip cannot be replicated.
+-	Creates a duplicate of a card that only has a strip, the chip cannot be replicated.

-•	Gift cards are common with card cloning.
+  - Gift cards are common with card cloning.

-# Adversarial artificial intelligence (AI)
+# Adversarial Artificial Intelligence (AI)
+- Using AI to identify vulnerabilities and attack vectors to circumvent security systems.
-•	Requires a lot of data training
+ - Requires a lot of data training

-•	Recognizes pattern with the data that is collected
+ - Recognizes pattern with the data that is collected

-•	Used to stop spam, recommend products to an online retailer, prevent car accidents.
+- **Example** - Used to stop spam, recommend products to an online retailer, prevent car accidents.

 # Supply chain attacks
-•	The supply chain consist of raw materials, manufactures, distributions, and customers

-•	Attackers can infect any step along the way.
-People trust their suppliers
+- Attackers can infect any step along the way.
+People trust their suppliers.
+  - The supply chain consist of raw materials, manufactures, distributions, and customers

-•	One exploit can affect the whole supply chain
+-	One exploit through a third party can give access to the whole supply chain.

-> 40 million credit card numbers where stolen from a supply chain.
+- **Example** - 40 million credit card numbers where stolen from a supply chain.
 It started with a HVAC ac company.
 The attackers then got into Targets network

 # Cloud-based vs. on-premises attacks
-•	Attacks can happen in two places, on premises or on the cloud
+- Attacks can happen in two places, on premises or on the cloud

+- Cloud base security
-•	Cloud base security, everything is centralized with no cost
+  -  everything is centralized with no cost

-•	On premise security puts a burden on the client with data center security and infrastructure cost.
+- On premise security
+  -  puts a burden on the client with data center security and infrastructure cost.

-•	On base security allows people in the company to change security while the cloud is upheld with a third party.
+  -  allows people in the company to change security while the cloud is upheld with a third party.

 # Cryptographic attacks
-•	Data is encrypted

-•	The bad guy doesn’t have the key to the encrypted data
+- Data is encrypted and the bad guy doesn’t have the key to the encrypted data

-•	Attackers spend a lot of time trying to decrypt
+  - Attackers spend a lot of time trying to decrypt

+- Use of weak ciphers suites and implementations can represent a critical vulnerability for an organization.

 # Birthday attack
+- A type of attack that exploits weaknesses in the mathematical algorithms used to encrypt weak passwords.
+It has to have the same inputs with the same encrypted outputs.
-•	There 23 students in a classroom.
+  - **Origin** - There 23 students in a classroom.
 What are the chances of them having the same birthday?
 It is %50.
 For 30 it is %70.

-•	A hash Collison is when you have two different plaintext but they have the same hash.

-•	When the hash collusion is found, brute force can be used

 # Collisions
-•	Hashes are supposed to be unique; different input data shouldn’t create the same hash
+- Hashes are supposed to be unique; different input data shouldn’t create the same hash
+  - When the same there is the same hash for a different output, It causes the collision

-•	Message Digest Algorithm 5 had collisions
+- **Example** Message Digest Algorithm 5 had collisions

 # Downgrade attack
-•	Instead of using good encryption, you use something that is not great
+- A cryptographic attack where the attacker explouts the need for backward compatibility.
+- - Forces a computer system to abandon the use of encrypted messages in favor of plaintext messages.

-•	In 2014 a TLS vulnerability POODLE, they forced the encryption to SSL3.0 which has vulnerabilities.
+- **Example** in 2014, a TLS vulnerability POODLE, they forced the encryption to SSL3.0 which has vulnerabilities.